Moeen-Ul-Islam/VIT-MCA-PAPERS/readme.md

 ### VIT VELLORE MCA PAPERS

-- During my MCA I couldn't find a single preavious year paper for my refrence, but here I have attached papers for multiple courses and more to come.
+- During my MCA I couldn't find a single previous year paper for my reference, so here I am adding papers for the courses offered to MCA students.

-## Study Well, crack it!
+## Contribution

+- contributions are highly appreciated
+- Fork the repo
+- Add new papers according to the repo structure
+- Make a pull request
+- Viola you made someones life easier!